kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 Hello World no.  3
 ```

 What is the difference between the two codes above?
-In the first code, we print the Hello World's number 1, 2 and 3 as part of a single `string` data.
+In the first code, we print the World's number 1, 2 and 3 as part of a single `string` data.
 On the other hand, in the second code, we print two **kinds** of data.
 The first data `"Hello World no. "` is a `string` data type.
 The second of data, however, is not.
 The data that is displayed into the screen, i.e. `1` is an `int` data type.
 The comma (`,`) in between the two data is just to separate the different objects to be displayed.

 Why does this matters, you may ask.
 Thinking about the data matters because we work with different data differently.
 For example, you can add numbers and increase them sequentially.
 Later, you will be able to write *loops* to do the above.
 Imagine if you have a million worlds.
 You are not going to write `print()` statements a million times.
 Instead, you can just do the following.